 Echo Valley Hope Board Members

 Dena Eakles is founder of Echo Valley Farm and Echo Valley Hope.
-A lover of life, people, and the earth, she holds to fundamental beliefs of the possibility of peace, the need to restore human dignity, and this time called now.
+A lover of life, people, and the earth, she holds to fundamental beliefs of the possibility of peace, the need to restore human dignity, and the urgency of now.
 She insists on having fun and surrounds herself with great people, great actions, and beauty.

 Cassi Effing is a nurse in Indianapolis.
 On a daily basis she sees people at their weakest and most vulnerable, reinforcing that we are here to help each other and be real.
 Helping craft Echo Valley Hope’s fundraising letters and offering public relations assistance, Cassi’s goal is to help people realize that peace is not just a nice idea to talk about–it is something we can choose every single day.